ge8/docaas-devlab/README.md

 7. Now let's open our IDE and start checking out the code.
 We will be using AWS Cloud9 as our IDE.
 Also, our entire app is deployed in the AWS Tokyo region (**ap-northeast-1**).

 Go to the AWS Console and find Cloud9.
 Make sure you're in the Tokyo region at the top right.
-Open the "
+Open the "Securing SaaS Applications Built on Serverless Microservices" Cloud9.

 <img src="https://github.com/ge8/docaas-devlab/raw/master/frontend/src/images/cloud9.png" width="70%"> <img src="https://github.com/ge8/docaas-devlab/raw/master/frontend/src/images/opencloud9.png" width="70%">
 <img src="https://github.com/ge8/docaas-devlab/raw/master/frontend/src/images/cloud9ide.png" width="70%">